All Episodes

 Let's go after her.

-You got 46 more electors signing on to a letter demanding the Putin Trump intelligence briefing.
+You got 46 more electors signing on to a letter demanding the Putin-Trump intelligence briefing.

-Never mind that Ed Klein is reporting that the FBI director, James Comey, told Trump the Russians did not influence the election.
+Never mind that Ed Klein is reporting that the FBI director James Comey told Trump the Russians did not influence the election.

 Politico ended up having to fire a reporter after an obscene tweet about Donald and Ivanka Trump.

-I mean, it just you can't believe half this stuff.
+You can't believe half this stuff.

 Two-thirds of Americans say Russian hacking made no difference.